-Level III Misconduct - Level III misconduct is classified as acts which result in violence to another person or property or which pose a direct threat to the safety of others in the school.
-These acts are serious violations of the District's discipline policy and many are unlawful.
-With the exception of continuation of Level II misbehaviors, all shall always require administrative actions which shall result in the immediate removal of the student from school and notification of law enforcement authorities.
-Repeated Level II misbehavior may result in removal of the student from school and notification of law enforcement authorities.
-Action by the Board of Education shall be required in, but not limited to, the following instances: 1) on those disciplinary actions that result in a greater than 180-day suspension or expulsion from school; 2) those misconducts which take place off of school property, yet have resulted in a student being charged or convicted of a felony as an adult and for which the District would like to suspend the student; and 3) to hear appeals of long-term suspensions.
+Level III: Level III misconduct is classified as acts that result in violence to another person or to property or that may pose a direct threat to the safety or welfare of others in the school.
+These acts are serious violations of the district's discipline policy, and many are unlawful.
+Level III misbehavior will require administrative actions that may result in the immediate removal of the student from school and notification to law enforcement authorities.
+Action by the Board of Education shall be required in, but not limited to, the following instances: 1) on those disciplinary actions that result in greater than 180-day suspension or expulsion from school; and 2) to hear appeals of long-term suspensions; i.e., suspension of 10-180 days.